lesaii/documentation/SN0W/docs/road_to_film.md

 But if it requires more than 2 shots, then follow these 3 steps

 - Plan it out.
-Plan your film sessions for Late Friday and Late Saturday EST
+Plan your film sessions for Late Friday and Late Saturday EST.
-- (optional) Make a discord server or a group chat
+- (optional) Make a discord server or a group chat.
 - Find people.
 Go to publics and/or your friends and ask them to be in your film session, tell them when, and if you have done point 2, then invite them to your discord/group chat with the message on when the film session is, posted in there.

 **Execute the Film Session**

 Now that everything is planned out, when the film session starts, load up [OBS](https://obsproject.com), invite your people, and start the film session!

+also a little tip, if you asked your friends, see if you can get them to record their voicelines in audacity while they are in the film session.
+It could help you get better control of your audio during post-production.

+if you won't do that and your film needs voice lines, you will need to find people to record some voice lines for you.

 &nbsp;